 It coverts DC power from the batteries to AC power.
 It also converts the AC current generated during regenerative braking into DC current.
 This is further used to recharge the batteries.
 The inverter can change the speed of the

 5. Charge Port

 The charge port connects the electric vehicle to an external supply.
 It charges the battery pack.
-The charge port is sometimes located in the front or rear part of the vehicle
+The charge port is sometimes located in the front or rear part of electric vehicle components.

 6. Onboard charger

 Onboard charger is used to convert the AC supply received from the charge port to DC supply.
 The on-board charger is located and installed inside the car.
 It monitors various battery characteristics and controls the current flowing inside the battery pack.

 Power electronics controller determines the working of an electric car.
 It performs the regulation of electrical energy from the batteries to the electric motors.
 The pedal set by the driver determines the speed of the car and frequency of variation of voltage that is input to the motor.
 It also controls the torque produced.

 Auxiliary batteries are the source of electrical energy for the accessories in electric vehicles.
 In the absence of the main battery, the auxiliary batteries will continue to charge the car.
 It prevents the voltage drop, produced during engine start from affecting the electrical system.

 9. Thermal system(cooling)